RECRUITMENT

 The Sisters of Mary Search for the Poorest of the Poor Children

-World Villages for Children supports the Boystowns and Girlstowns operated by the Sisters of Mary in the Philippines, Mexico, Guatemala, Brazil, Honduras, and Tanzania.
-At these live-in schools, the sisters educate and care for more than 20,000 children living in extreme poverty at no cost to the children’s families.
+World Villages for Children supports the Sisters of Mary Boystowns and Girlstowns in the Philippines, Mexico, Guatemala, Brazil, Honduras, and Tanzania.
+At these live-in schools, the Sisters educate and care for more than 20,000 children living in extreme poverty.
+This support is provided at no cost to their families.

-The Sisters begin recruiting boys and girls from all countries where our Villages are located in July of each year and continue through October.
-They travel to some of the poorest regions, despite the limited infrastructure and potential risks, to ensure they reach the children who most need help.
+The Sisters begin recruiting boys and girls in July from each country where our Villages are located.
+They travel to some of the poorest regions, despite the limited infrastructure and potential risks.
+Their mission ensures they reach the children who need help the most.

-To be accepted into the program, boys and girls need to pass an entrance exam to make sure they have the educational prerequisites to succeed in our schools.
-They prioritize admitting the poorest of the poor – children whose families cannot afford enough food, who have had to leave school to help earn money, or who have been orphaned or abandoned.
+To be accepted into the program, boys and girls must pass an entrance exam.
+This helps determine if they have the educational prerequisites to manage the pace in our schools.
+They prioritize admitting the poorest of the poor children.
+This includes those whose families cannot afford food, have had to leave school to work, or are orphaned or abandoned.

 Countries